 14 Exaltación de la Santísima Cruz patron saint of Mao in Valverde

 29 San Miguel Arcángel / St. Michael, the Archangel is the patron saint of the Dominican armed forces.
 He is the Captain of the Celestial Legions.
 Combating the devil he leads the forces of heaven in their triumph over the powers of hell.
-Celebrated in the Santo Domingo town of San Miguel.
+Celebrated in the Santo Domingo town of San Miguel at the Iglesia San Miguel.

 Octubre / October